The Statutory Debt Repayment Plan: legislated in 2018, still switched off

 Why urgency 4

-The plan is already law with interest and enforcement frozen; four million negative-budget households wait for commencement while a live personal-insolvency review keeps it parked.
+The plan is already law with interest and enforcement frozen on paper, four million negative-budget households wait, and a live insolvency review keeps commencement parked.

 ATTEMPTS · 0 ACTIVEnon-exclusive